AN ASPIRIN A DAY

 - Upset stomach and bleeding ulcer occur in nearly a third of those taking 300 mgs. of aspirin or more each day.

-- Depending on whose research you believe, Aspirin and other NSAID's kill between 8,000 (Annals of Internal Medicine: Sept 15, 1997) and 16,500 (American Journal of Therapeutics: Nov 1, 2004) people a year and are the number one cause of GI bleeds in America.
+- Depending on whose research you believe, Aspirin and other NSAID's kill between 8,000 (Annals of Internal Medicine: Sept 15, 1997) and 16,500 (American Journal of Therapeutics: Nov 1, 2004) people a year and are the number one cause of GI bleeds in America (According to THIS STUDY, the numbers are probably far higher).

 Although cardiovascular “events” decreased by 10%, there was no reduction in fatal heart attacks, fatal strokes, and non-fatal strokes.
-Aspirin’s perceived 10% benefit was almost entirely offset by a 30% increase in risk of internal bleeding.
+Aspirin’s perceived 10% benefit was almost entirely offset by a 30% increase in risk of internal bleeding (gulp!).
 In response to these results, the study's lead author, Dr. Rao Seshasai, stated that, “the benefits of aspirin in those individuals not known to have these conditions are far more modest than previously believed and, in fact, aspirin treatment may potentially result in considerable harm due to major bleeding....
-Aspirin prophylaxis in people without prior CVD does not lead to reductions in either cardiovascular death or cancer mortality”
+Aspirin prophylaxis [as a preventative measure] in people without prior CVD does not lead to reductions in either cardiovascular death or cancer mortality”

 In agreement with these recommendations was the taxpayer-funded U.S. Preventive Services Task Force, whose chair, Dr. Michael LeFevre stated, “A blanket recommendation that everybody should take an aspirin is not a good idea.
 The drug is probably overused by healthy people.”
 Last May's issue of The Lancet published similar conclusions by a world wide group of scientists who agreed with the recommendations of the U.S Task Force.
 “You really have to have a clear margin of benefit over hazard before you should be treating healthy people,” stated the study's coordinator, Oxford University's Dr. Colin Baigent.